abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 #### Adding New Custom Hook Points & Changing Their Places

-ABP Suite defines hook-points where you might want to make a customization.
-However, it also allows you to decide where hook-points should be located in a certain file and change their places.
-If you want to change the place of the hook-points, you can customize the related template and change places of the placeholders or add new placeholders.
+ABP Suite defines hook points where you might want to make a customization.
+However, it also allows you to decide where hook points should be located in a certain file and change their places.
+If you want to change the place of the hook points, you can customize the related template and change the places of the placeholders or add new placeholders.

 ![](../images/custom-code-blazor-template.png)

 As can be seen in the figure above, you can search the related template file, click the _Edit_ button on the card, then make your changes and click the _Ok_ button to save your changes for the template.
-Then, whenever you generate a CRUD page, the changes that you made in the template (adding or changing placeholders, for an example) will be respected and Suite will use customized template and place the placeholders where you have put them.
-Thanks to that, you have more freedom to make customization on the UI side and update the UI by your needs.
+Then, whenever you generate a CRUD page, the changes that you made in the template (adding or changing placeholders, for example) will be respected and Suite will use the customized template and place the placeholders where you have put them.
+Thanks to that, you have more freedom to make customization on the UI side and update the UI according to your needs.

 > Note: Currently, up to 11 placeholder is allowed in the CRUD page generation and if you have more placeholder then the additional ones will be ignored.
-From ABP v8.0, up to 20 placeholder is being allowed.
+From ABP v8.0, up to 20 placeholders are allowed.

 ### Customizations on Angular UI